mbachmann/trinat-desktop-2022/README.md

 ### Run the project from the IDE

-Open the folder _src/main/java_ and package _ch.zhaw.grouping_ and start the Launcher
+Open the folder _src/main/java_ and package _com.example_ and start the Launcher

 ### Run the project from the command line